-Aims of this policy and behaviour approach at Leechpool
+Aims of this policy and therapeutic approach at Leechpool primary

-- To promote the inseparable link between teaching, learning and behaviour. - To improve staff confidence and safety in applying a whole school approach within their class dynamic. - To support the inclusion of those pupils with difficult or dangerous behaviours. - To ensure a positive and safe environment for learners. - To continue to work with families to avoid exclusions.
+- To promote the inseparable link between teaching, learning and behaviour. - To improve staff confidence and safety in applying a therapeutic approach within their class dynamic - To support the inclusion of those pupils with difficult or dangerous behaviours - To ensure the positive environment for safe learners - To continue to have no exclusions

 We provide pupils with what they need to succeed in their learning.
 We endeavour to create a culture which inspires a love of learning through emotional and social intelligence and a responsibility of self- discipline and respect for others.
-This is reflected in our schools' vision:
+This is reflected in our Schools' vision:

-'Breathing life into learning ...to be the best we can be'
+'Breathing life into learningto be the best we can be'